stephane-caron/mc-lmpc-walkgen/README.md

-# 3D-COM Predictive Control
+# 3D-CoM Linearized Predictive Control

 Source code for https://hal.archives-ouvertes.fr/hal-01349880

 ## Abstract

-We present a multi-contact walking pattern generator based on preview-control of the 3D acceleration of the center of mass (COM).
+We present a multi-contact walking pattern generator based on preview-control of the 3D acceleration of the center of mass (CoM).
 A key point in the design of our algorithm is the calculation of contact-stability constraints.
-Thanks to a mathematical observation on the algebraic nature of the frictional wrench cone, we show that the 3D volume of feasible COM accelerations is a always a downward-pointing cone.
+Thanks to a mathematical observation on the algebraic nature of the frictional wrench cone, we show that the 3D volume of feasible CoM accelerations is a always a downward-pointing cone.
 We reduce its computation to a convex hull of (dual) 2D points, for which optimal O(n log n) algorithms are readily available.
 This reformulation brings a significant speedup compared to previous methods, which allows us to compute time-varying contact-stability criteria fast enough for the control loop.
-Next, we propose a conservative trajectory-wide contact-stability criterion, which can be derived from COM-acceleration volumes at marginal cost and directly applied in a model-predictive controller.
+Next, we propose a conservative trajectory-wide contact-stability criterion, which can be derived from CoM-acceleration volumes at marginal cost and directly applied in a model-predictive controller.
 We finally implement this pipeline and exemplify it with the HRP-4 humanoid model in multi-contact dynamically walking scenarios.